Friday, 1 July 2011

 The cliff had been cut back to provide a secure footpath on the almost vertical slope.
 It was a classic GR route and very enjoyable.

 Below us was the Loire with its wide, cultivated flats and eventually we emerged at river level.
-A short walk across fields brought us to the railway line and here we took to the road for the last kilometre into Retournac.
+A short walk across the fields brought us to the railway line and here we took to the road for the last kilometre into Retournac.
 This last kilometre up through the streets was more tiring than all the preceding morning’s walk, although the thought of coffee kept us hurrying along.